-Even more helpful for me has been an exercise to move my circles from the imaginary to the real.
+I used this process for my reflection (updated in 2017) but even more helpful for me has been an exercise to move my circles from the imaginary to the real.
 I didn’t use a cloak, but instead grabbed a piece of construction paper and some of my rock collection and made a circle.

 I sat for several minutes contemplating my circle and reminding myself of all the attributes of God I wanted that circle to embrace.
-I wrote those around the inside, added the words circle us Lord, and envisioned that enfolding cloak of God around me. then outside the circle I wrote the attributes I would like to see excluded from God’s enfolding cloak.
+I wrote those around the inside, added the words circle us Lord, and envisioned that enfolding cloak of God around me.
+Then, outside the circle, I wrote the attributes I would like to see excluded from God’s enfolding cloak.
 It was so comforting and strengthening.

 As I continued to meditate on my circle, a heart shaped rock I acquired recently caught my eye and I knew it had to be added to the centre.
 God’s loving heart is at the centre of my circle.
 God’s loving heart is where life and light, hope and joy abide.